-On December 1, 2017, Dufry granted to the members of the Group Executive Committee (GEC) and selected members of the senior management, including Hudson management, the award 2017, which among others, assigned 24,474 PSU's to Hudson employees.
+On December 1, 2017, Dufry granted to selected members of Hudson's senior management the award 2017, which among others, assigned 24,474 PSU's to Hudson employees.
 The PSU award 2017 has a contractual life of 29 months and will vest on May 4, 2020.
-At grant date the fair value of one PSU award 2017 represented the market value of one Dufry share at that date, i.e. USD 143.36 (CHF 140.69), adjusted by the probability that participants comply with the ongoing contractual relationship clause.
-As of December 31, 2018, no PSU award 2017 forfeited, so that 24,474 PSU award 2017 remained outstanding.
+At grant date the fair value of one PSU award 2017 represented the market value of one Dufry share at that date, i. e.
+USD 143.36 (CHF 140.69), adjusted by the probability that participants comply with the ongoing contractual relationship clause.
+As of December 31, 2019, no PSU award 2017 granted to Hudson employees forfeited, so that 24,474 PSU award 2017 remain outstanding.

-Holders of one PSU award 2017 will have the right to receive free of charge up to two Dufry shares depending on the effective cumulative amount of cash earnings per share (Cash EPS) reached by Dufry during the grant year of award and the following two years compared with the target (2017: USD 26.46 / CHF 25.97).
-The Cash EPS equals the basic Earnings per Share adjusted for amortization of intangible assets identified during business combinations and non-recurring effects.
+Holders of one PSU award 2017 will have the right to receive free of charge up to two Dufry shares depending on the effective cumulative amount of cash earnings per share (Cash EPS) reached by Dufry during the grant year of award and the following two years compared with the target (2017: USD 25.81/CHF 24.98).
+The Cash EPS equals the basic earnings per share adjusted for amortization of intangible assets identified during business combinations and non-recurring effects.
+As of 2019, the plan administrator adjusted the cash EPS targets for 2019 by adjusting it also regarding the interest expense on lease payments.
 If at vesting the cumulative adjusted Cash EPS is at target level, each PSU grants one share.
-If the cumulative adjusted Cash EPS is at 150% of the target (maximum threshold) or above, each PSU grants one and a half shares at vesting, and if the adjusted Cash EPS is at 50% of the target (minimum threshold) or below, no share will be granted at vesting.
+If the cumulative adjusted Cash EPS is at 150% of the target (maximum threshold) or above, each PSU grants two shares at vesting, and if the adjusted Cash EPS is at 50% of the target (minimum threshold) or below, no share will be granted at vesting.
 If the adjusted Cash EPS is between 50% and 150% of the target, the number of shares granted for each PSU will be allocated on a linear basis.
-Additionally, the allocation of shares is subject to an ongoing contractual relationship of the participant with Dufry throughout the vesting period.
+Additionally, the allocation of shares is subject to an ongoing contractual relationship of the participant with Dufry through out the vesting period.
 Holders of PSU are not entitled to vote or receive dividends, like shareholders do.